danielgorgonha/tcc-explorer/docs/articles/block-explorers-mirror-blockchain-analysis.md

 ### 1.1 Background

-Blockchain technology is often described as providing "complete transparency" - every transaction, block, and state change is publicly visible and verifiable.
+Blockchain technology is often described as providing "complete transparency" - every transaction, block, and state change is publicly visible and verifiable (Nakamoto, 2008).
 However, this raw transparency, represented by hexadecimal strings and complex data structures, remains inaccessible to most users.
-Block explorers emerge as the essential bridge between blockchain's technical transparency and human comprehension, transforming raw data into meaningful information and converting technical complexity into actionable insights.
+Block explorers emerge as the essential bridge between blockchain's technical transparency and human comprehension, transforming raw data into meaningful information and converting technical complexity into actionable insights (Dinh et al., 2017).

 Since the launch of Blockchain.info in 2011 (the first Bitcoin explorer) and Etherscan in 2015 (the first Ethereum explorer), these tools have become critical infrastructure in the blockchain ecosystem, serving millions of users daily and processing billions of data points.